-SEO, social media marketing, and content marketing are essential for building a successful brand.
+SEO, social media, and content marketing are essential for building a successful brand.
 Email marketing and PPC ads are advanced steps that you should consider using after you establish your art business.

 Search Engine Optimization

-SEO helps boost organic traffic, which is traffic that comes from searches on Google and other search engines.
-This is free traffic that you can continue to receive for years to come with the right steps.
+SEO helps boost organic traffic, which comes from searches on Google and other search engines.
+This is free traffic that you can continue receiving for years with the right steps.
 This requires a combination of: